jjhan01/startup/README.md

 From the Simon CSS activity, I learned how much CSS can add to the appearance of a website.
 It is important that I set the sizes of the windows correctly or it will look wanky.

 After adding HTML and CSS to my startup project, I learned a lot about how to apply what I've learned to real life websites.
 It is a lot more difficult to format in CSS than I thought it would be.

+After adding JS to the Simon page, I learned a lot about the importance of formatting the page correctly.
+JS has a very particular way that it likes code written in.
+It will take me some time to get used to but once you know the correct format, getting the code to output what you want becomes a lot easier.